jsburger/Architects-Palette/README.txt

 - The mixin is on ItemEntitys and is hooking into them changing dimension
 - Withered bone drop handling is in core/loot, and yes, the item tag is just for mass replacing in recipes
 - Trades are listed in APTrades in core/integration, handled in common/event/TradingEventHandler
-- Final thing to note; I did not program abyssaline.
-Smelly did, and he says his implementation was meant to be temporary.
-I don't know how to handle a system like this properly, so I left it for now.
-I may (should) revisit it, but a cute little PR would be sweet.